Robbie Keane: Maccabi Tel Aviv

 On 26 June 2023, Keane was appointed new head coach of Israeli Premier League side Maccabi Tel Aviv, signing a two-year contract with the club and taking over his first managerial role.
 His former international teammate Rory Delap was named as his assistant.
 Keane's appointment was criticised by the international Boycott, Divestment and Sanctions movement, which urged him to join "the international athletes who fight for the rights of the Palestinians and oppose cooperating with apartheid", and by Sinn Féin TD Chris Andrews, who expressed disappointment that Keane had signed up with a "racist and apartheid Israeli club".
 At his first press conference in Tel Aviv, Keane responded to a question "I don't want to get into politics.
 This is the last time I will say it.
 I'm here as a football man and someone that loves the game.
 I will certainly just focus on that but thanks for your question".
-Leo Varadkar, the Taoiseach in charge of the Irish government, defended Keane's right to work in Israel.
+Leo Varadkar, the Taoiseach in charge of the Irish government at the time, defended Keane's right to work in Israel.

 Keane started his spell as manager with four wins and a draw to put Maccabi Tel Aviv on top of the league table.
-He was evacuated to Greece in October when the Gaza war began.
-While domestic football was cancelled, Keane's team continued playing in the UEFA Europa Conference League, resuming with a 3–1 win away to another exiled team in FC Zorya Luhansk of Ukraine on 9 November, and continuing with their home games to Serbia.
+He was evacuated to Greece following the October 7th massacre by Hamas.
+While domestic football was cancelled, Keane's team continued playing in the UEFA Europa Conference League, resuming with a 3–1 win away to another exiled team in Zorya Luhansk of Ukraine on 9 November, and continuing with their home games to Serbia.
 Keane led the club to victory in the 2024 Toto Cup on 24 January 2024.

 Keane's team reached the last 16 of the Europa Conference League and took a 4–1 win in the first leg away to eventual winners Olympiacos, but lost 7–5 on aggregate after extra time.
 He won the league in his only season, taking an eight-point lead over Maccabi Haifa with two games to go.
 At the end of the season Keane decided to leave the club.

 In November 2024, Keane's wife said that the family were still receiving threats from a small number of pro-Palestine activists, which had made her doubt their safety in Ireland.
 While he was targeted in Ireland for not leaving Israel during the war, he was also criticised within Israel for not endorsing the war.